Turbo Takeaways

 Closing Costs and Fees

-Other than interest rates, there are additional expenses associated with taking out a mortgage loan and purchasing a property, such as title search, loan document processing, title insurance, market value appraisal, and loan origination.
+Other than interest rates, taking out a mortgage loan and purchasing a property come with additional expenses.
+These closing costs include fees for title search, loan document processing, title insurance, market value appraisal, and loan origination.

 You’ll pay for these costs on the closing date when signing the final documents.
 Closing costs are typically 3% to 6% of the mortgage amount.
 You’ll also need to account for additional expenses, such as HOA fees, mortgage insurance premiums, homeowners insurance, and property taxes.